asharif1990/eudi-wallet-it-docs/docs/en/remote-flow.rst

    * - `client_id_schemes_supported`
      - RECOMMENDED.
 Array of Client Identifier schemes.
 Default is `entity_id`.
    * - `authorization_endpoint`
      - URL of the authorization server's endpoint, see `OAUTH2`_.
-Using an universal link is preferably for enhanced security and fallback support, custom url schemes can also be used if necessary.
+Using an universal link is preferable for enhanced security and fallback support, custom url schemes can also be used if necessary.
    * - `response_types_supported`
      - OPTIONAL.
 JSON array of OAuth 2.0 "response_type" values.
 If present it MUST be set to `vp_token`.
 Default is `vp_token`.
    * - `response_modes_supported`